 When choosing a program, think about how you want to learn and how many years you want to study.
 Many programs will offer a coursework option or a research option (and may include co-op).

 - Coursework option - This program is designed to be a lot like your undergraduate studies.
 You will be required to take courses and write exams or assignments.
 It will likely take you 12-16 months to complete your full-time studies (taking three courses per term).
-This option is a good choice if you're looking to advance your career in industry.
+This option is a good choice if you're looking to advance your career in the industry.

 - Research option - This program is designed to teach you how to become a researcher.
 You will take a variety of courses, work with a professor on meaningful research, and write a thesis.
 It will likely take you 1-2 years to complete your full-time studies (taking three courses per term).
-This option is a good choice if you're looking to advance your career in industry or are considering a research or academic teaching position.
+This option is a good choice if you're looking to advance your career in the industry or are considering a research or academic teaching position.
 The research option is the pathway you'll want to follow to pursue a PhD.

 Preparing your application